onemanlutta/Home_Sales/README.md

 ## Background

-This project involves analyzing home sales data to derive insights using Apache Spark and SparkSQL.
+This project analyses home sales data to derive insights using Apache Spark and SparkSQL.
 By leveraging the distributed computing capabilities of Spark, the project aims to efficiently process and analyze large datasets, enabling more informed decision-making in the real estate market.

 ## Objectives